-- Step 4: Now discretize the PWA model of the vehicle using a sample step T with T = 0.125 s and a forward Euler rule for the discretization.
-Compare the discrete-time model with the two continuous-time models for the three input signals selected in Step 3. - Step 5: Transform the discrete-time PWA model of Step 4 into an MLD model.
+Step 2.5: Now discretize the PWA model of Step 2.4 of the vehicle using a sample step T with T = 0.125 s and a forward Euler rule for the discretization.

+Step 2.6: Transform the discrete-time PWA model of Step 2.5 into an MLD model with binary and real variables only.